Consensys/doc.ethsigner/docs/Tutorials/Start-EthSigner.md

 ## Create password and key files

-Create a text file containing the password for the V3 Keystore key file to be created (for example, `passwordFile`).
+Create a text file containing the password for the V3 keystore key file to be created (for example, `passwordFile`).

 Use the [web3.js library](https://github.com/ethereum/web3.js/) to create a key file where: